dktr0/Punctual/REFERENCE.md

 [centre] +- [offsetRatio] [input] -- bipolar (-1,1) input rescaled to range centre +- (offsetRatio * centre), e.g. a +- 0.5 ranges from 0.5a to 1.5a

+step [graph,graph,graph,...] [graph] -- given a list of graphs and a second, final, "modulating" graph, output the value of a selected graph from the list according to the second argument (drive with lfsaw to produce a simple step sequencer-like behaviour).

 sqrt [graph] -- returns the square root of the graph

 mono [graph] -- takes multi-channel graphs down to a single channel by summing/mixing